 As well as requesting proof of the above, for professionals wishing to be listed using details of their qualification(s) we also require evidence of appropriate indemnity insurance.

-There are a number of professional bodies (often known as member organisations) in operation that support the hypnotherapy industry by promoting good standards of practice and ethical conduct among their members.
+There are a number of professional bodies (also referred to as member organisations) in operation who support the hypnotherapy industry by promoting good standards of practice and ethical conduct among their members.

-If a hypnotherapist belongs to a professional body, this means that he or she has met the body's criteria in terms of training and experience.
+If a hypnotherapist belongs to a professional body, this means that they have met the body's criteria in terms of training and experience.
 Many bodies will be made up of various different membership categories e.g. Accredited Member, Fellow Member, with different levels of training and experience required for each one.
 When you see our Registered/Accredited badge this means that the hypnotherapist has undergone extensive training that has been recognised by their professional body.

-While it isn't the law for a hypnotherapist to be a member of an industry professional body, you may find an extra level of reassurance in knowing that they are bound by a code of ethics and covered by the organisation's complaints procedure.
+While it isn't the law for a hypnotherapist to be a member of a professional body, you may find an extra level of reassurance in knowing that they are bound by a code of ethics and covered by the organisation's complaints procedure.

-It's simple to find a hypnotherapist who is a member of a professional body, just head on over to our Advanced search, pop in your location and tick the 'Member of a professional body' box before hitting 'Search'.
+It's simple to find a hypnotherapist who is a member of a professional body, just head over to our advanced search, pop in your location and tick the 'Member of a professional body' box before hitting 'Search'.

-In 2013 the Department of Health (DoH) launched the Accredited Register scheme (formerly Accredited Voluntary Register, or AVR), which was put into place to provide a layer of protection for members of the public looking for health and care services not regulated by law.
+In 2013 the Department of Health (DoH) launched the Accredited Register scheme (formerly Accredited Voluntary Register, or AVR).
+This was put into place to provide a layer of protection for members of the public looking for health and care services not regulated by law.

 While there is currently no official regulation in position for hypnotherapy, many industry professional bodies have established their own registers which professionals can voluntarily opt to join.